Archive for the ‘Miscellaneous’ Category

 - Flooring – wood and tile (selection and installation)

 - Wall units/Cabinetry/Built-ins

-Take advantage of our complimentary ($100 value) and see how easy it can be to turn your design dreams into reality.
+Take advantage of our complimentary interior design consultation and see how easy it can be to turn your design dreams into reality.

 BEFORE AND AFTER: